nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## 1. Introduction
-The data set is retrieved from Kaggle for exlration/practice purposes.
+The data set is retrieved from [Kaggle.com](url) for exlration/practice purposes.

-Here, we are looking at a huge data set regarding the different kickstarted campaigns held on [Kickstarter.com](url) between the year 2009 and 2018.
+Here, we are looking at a huge dataset regarding the different kickstarter campaigns held on [Kickstarter.com](url) between the year 2009 and 2018.
 The dataset contains more than 378,000 rowns in it.

 The dataset contains the following fields: